 Potential Future Speaker

 Hi.
 You’re interested in being a future TEDxCharlotte speaker?
 That’s great.
 We have developed this page to give you some tips on our criteria, pointers for your application, general logistics of applying and our process.

 Please read this page BEFORE applying or reaching out with specific questions!

-- • SEPTEMBER: Applications are reviewed and auditions are scheduled.
+- • Six months prior: Applications are reviewed and auditions are scheduled.

-- • OCTOBER: Auditions are held and Speaker Finalists are notified
+- • Five months prior: Auditions are held and Speaker Finalists are notified

-- • NOVEMBER/DECEMBER: Kick-off event where Speaker Finalists are announced.
+- • 3 months prior: Kick-off event where Speaker Finalists are announced.

-- • JANUARY: Speaker Finalists Interviews are held.
+- • 3 months prior: Speaker Finalists Interviews are held.

 - September 9, 2022: Final Auditions are held.